 *Start stuffing your seahorse.
 Don’t worry about getting the stuffing all the way down into the skinny part of the tail because you will be curling it up.
 The stuffing should start where the tail gets wider and starts to become part of the body.

-Round 24: INV DEC, SC in next 3 stitches, repeat around (16)
+Round 24: *INV DEC, SC in next 3 sts, repeat from * around (16)

 Round 25: SC in each stitch around (16)

-Round 26: INV DEC, SC in next 2 stitches, repeat around (12)
+Round 26: *INV DEC, SC in next 2 stitches, repeat from * around (12)

 Round 27: SC in each stitch around (12)